s3ql/s3ql/rst/installation.rst

   <http://code.google.com/p/python-llfuse/>`_.
 To check if this module
   is installed, execute `python -c 'import llfuse; print llfuse.__version__'`.
 This should print a version number.
-You need at least version 0.29.
+You need at least version 0.36.

-  Note that earlier S3QL versions shipped with a builtin version of this module.
+  Note that early S3QL versions shipped with a built-in version of this module.
 If you are upgrading from such a version, make sure to completely remove the old S3QL version first.